If You Loved Me You Would Close That

-Apparently, I have a bad habit of leaving my sock drawer ajar when I get socks.
-Apparently, I have done this our entire marriage.
+Apparently I have a bad habit of leaving my sock drawer ajar when I get socks.
+Apparently I’ve done this our entire marriage.

 Why I am I just learning of this?
 Because my bride just recently made me aware of it.
 Why now?
 A better question is why have I not heard about this in the last 28 years?

-The answer to the second question is that my dear wife figured out a very long time ago that my leaving the drawer open was not an attempt to hurt her.
+The answer to the second question is my dear wife figured out a very long time ago my leaving the drawer open was not an attempt to hurt her.
 Of course, that sounds silly, why would anyone think something like not fully closing a drawer might be an attempt to hurt them?
 In truth most (all?) of us have thought something like that.
-We do not (usually) go so far as to see it as an intentional attack, but we do think, “If s/he loved me, s/he would not do that.”
-Maybe we do not even think that, but we do act as if the action is personal.
+We don’t (usually) go so far as seeing it as an intentional attack, but we do think, “If s/he loved me, s/he wouldn’t do that.”
+Maybe we don’t even think it, but we act as if the action is personal.
 We take it as an offence; we take it as a sign of disrespect, of not being loved, of not being important.
 Yes it is silly, but there are wives out there who feel less loved and valued when they see the sock drawer sticking out a fraction of an inch.

-So where are you doing this to your wife?
+Where might you be doing this to your wife?
 Where are you wrongly reading malice or lack of love into her actions?